CraicOverflow89/Krash/readme.md

  - separate literals and expressions in parser
  - ensure that `null` is not being returned when errors should be thrown
  - replace loose calls to `println` with a runtime method
+ - all `KrashValue` classes should have private values and methods to get them

 ### Issues